-Students are advised in their Programme Handbooks that if they are unhappy with any aspect of their experience and wish to make a complaint they should first try and resolve the complaint through the mechanisms that are in place at their local institution.
-If the matter cannot be resolved informally, the institution should have a formal complaints procedure which the student should follow.
-These procedures should be available in the Programme Handbook provided to students by the institution at induction.
-Once the student has completed these procedures, if they are still not satisfied, they may complain to the University directly.
-The Procedure and guidance are accessible at Complaints Policy and Procedure.
+Students are advised in their Programme Handbooks that if they are unhappy with any aspect of their experience and wish to make a complaint, they should first attempt to resolve the issue through the mechanisms in place at their local institution.
+If the matter cannot be resolved informally, the Collaborative Partner should have a formal complaints procedure that the student should follow.
+These procedures should be available in the Programme Handbook provided to students by the Collaborative Partner at induction.